aphorise/hashicorp.vagrant_vault-hsm/README.md

 sudo sed -i "s/v1:vault/v2:vault/g" /etc/vault.d/vault.hcl ;
 curl -H "X-Vault-Token: ${VAULT_TOKEN}" ${VAULT_ADDR}/v1/sys/sealwrap/rewrap ;
   # ...
-# ^^^ this will break things after restarting as I do not know how key rotations should be done.
+# ^^^ this will break things after restarting.
+# The proper way would be to generate a new key in the same slot that's with a different label
+# that's documented above or using HA seals to achieve the change in HSM seal configuration.

 #vagrant@hsm1-vault1:~$ \
 sudo service vault restart ;